Thomas-Redmond/Cardiff-University-Internship-Task/src/README.md

     * in which case for consistency Error class should still be created - and should report error in __init__ and NOTHING else
       * Example is P720.py

+* Linter.py then reports all errors as a Generator by running through each record in error reporter

 ### Development Tips